About this minor

 Teaching method and examination

 The course consists of interactive lectures (including guest lectures).
 Attendance to all lectures is mandatory.
 Attendance will be checked.
-Being late will count as having missed 0.5 lecture.
-Minor students are allowed to miss two lectures (with or without reason).
+For this minor, students are allowed to miss two lectures (with or without reason).
 Missing more than two lectures will result in failing the course.

-Further details will be announced at the start of the course.
+Further details will be announced on Canvas at the start of the course.

 Method of examination